 The government's request is to limit travel as much as possible.
 The timetable of many international trains has been scaled down.
-We can imagine that you have questions about traveling by international train.
+We can imagine that you have questions about travelling by international train.
 We have answered a number of the questions for you below.

 Which destinations can I travel to?